Maker: Probably French, possibly Russian

 The construction of the cupboard is very similar to that of Riesener’s original, but there are some anomalies which make the place and date of its production difficult to confirm.

-In many respects the techniques appear to be French, but it is likely that the original cupboard was in Russia in the nineteenth century and it is possible that the copy may have been made there.
-The gilt-bronze mounts, however, are most likely to have been produced in France in the middle of the nineteenth century, suggesting that Paris was the place of production.
+In many respects the techniques appear to be French, but it is likely that the original cupboard was in Russia in the 19th century and it is possible that the copy may have been made there.
+The gilt-bronze mounts, however, are most likely to have been produced in France in the middle of the 19th century, suggesting that Paris was the place of production.

 The mounts on the copy are of a very high standard, but at some stage in the history of the two pieces the mounts have been partially swapped over.

-We should keep in mind that many honest reproductions were made by cabinetmakers who appreciated the superb designs of Riesener and his contemporaries, and that replica copies of French eighteenth-century furniture were extremely fashionable in the last third of the nineteenth century.
+We should keep in mind that many honest reproductions were made by cabinetmakers who appreciated the superb designs of Riesener and his contemporaries, and that replica copies of French 18th-century furniture were extremely fashionable in the last third of the 19th century.

 For more information: Jacobsen, H. et al., Jean-Henri Riesener.
 Cabinetmaker to Louis XVI and Marie-Antoinette.
 Furniture in the Wallace Collection, Royal Collection and Waddesdon Manor, London, 2020, no. 24.

 Find the book here, in the Wallace Collection Shop